kdheepak/kdheepak.github.io/content/23-technical_writing.md

 ## Pandoc conversion

-Once you have typed all the content, you can use `pandoc` to convert the document into the format you want.
+Once you have typed all the content, you can use the `pandoc` command to convert the document into the format you want.
 Pandoc uses the output filename extension to figure out what the output file format should be.
 Btw, Pandoc is a command line tool only.
 So you will have to use the command line for any conversion.